sameenataj427-collab/qdl-termux-no-root/README.md

 ---

-## 🛠️ Installation & Setup

-Follow these steps exactly to install and fix library errors automatically:
+# Guid To Install The Tool 👇👇

-Install Termux and Termux:api from GitHub or Fdroid, don't ise Termux from playstore, its an older version and laks the nassacary pakages needed for the tool
+First install Termux and Termux:api from Fdroid or GitHub, dont use termux from playstore, that is a outdated version and it doesn't have the nessary pakages for the tool to run

 # Give termux storage permission and update packages
 ```bash